Bourdieu, P. and Passeron, J – C (1990) Reproduction in Education, Society and Culture, 2nd edition, London: Sage Publications.

 Experience alone is never enough to counter pedagogic action nor is ‘liberal education’.
 This merely masks the arbitrary nature of pedagogic action.
 Indeed, sometimes the softer approaches might be more effective ways of exercising symbolic violence.
 For example the American education system which displays affection, love and the use of nicknames, also becomes a ‘subtle instrument of repression, the withdrawal of affection, a pedagogy technique which is no less arbitrary… than corporal punishment or disgrace’ (17).
 The psychological relationship also conceals an arbitrary character, as in 'human relations' [presumably in the management sense].
 These are also more tightly bound to the traditional system than appears to be the case—it is simply that one system is waiting to replace the other (18).

-It follows that pedagogic action is not just a technical matter of efficient communication: it must also have its authority recognised.
+It follows that pedagogic action is not just a technical matter of efficient communication: it must also have its authority recognized.
 Authority is sometimes seen as the major real issue anyway, but it is usually misrecognised.
 As a result it is usually non-negotiable and rarely requires to win consent.
 It is often enough to claim that something is ‘education’, as propagandists sometimes do.
 It is its position in a system of pedagogic authority that makes pedagogic communication effective rather than the personal qualities of educators or educated involved.
 The same goes with willingness to listen.

 Pedagogic authority is supported by the dominant cultural arbitrary.
 However, educational and academic legitimacy can come into competition with the pedagogic authority of others.
 However, academic knowledge is claimed as being especially valuable, which enables it to regulate and integrate its rivals (23).
 A failure to grasp this is what haunts liberating education—from those who think it is important to teach elite culture and Latin to the masses [the Jacobin policy, apparently], to the open recognition of diversity and the value of popular culture [often involving the aggressive denunciation of dominant culture] (24).
 Both olicies show definite ambivalence towards the dominant cultural heritage.

-The agents of pedagogic action are best seen as delegates of social groups or classes whose cultural arbitraries is being imposed.
+The agents of pedagogic action are best seen as delegates of social groups or classes whose cultural arbitraries are being imposed.
 They are not necessarily explicit or legalised agents, but functional ones.
 They must be so, in explaining the ‘cultural proxy between the [dominant] cultural arbitrary imposed by that pedagogic action and the culture of arbiters of the groups or classes subject to it’ ( 25).
 Thus the media for example ‘encounter and reinforce predispositions’, and it is class/power relations rather than the force of ideas as such that make them effective.
 There is a tacit delegation here.
 Delegation is limited by the need to reproduce the cultural arbitrary [with a reference to lots of examples of kinship systems here], and there can be conflicts.
 Similarly, the recognition of authority by the dominated class works only if there is a pay off in terms of market value or symbolic value—for example in terms of middle class support of schools [there is a link to material on the abstract value of diplomas here -- but see Bourdieu and Boltansky].

 There is a risk, however, because the education system also determines lack of worth.
 This can be exacerbated if there is a unified cultural market [yet another notion of a structure in dominance, since pedagogic action unites and dominates the cultural market].
 Dominated systems can survive, but students soon realise the worthlessness of their products.
 In this way pedagogic action establishes its authority and needs less legitimation.
 If all goes well, there is a close relation between the dominant culture or arbitrary, the cultural arbitrary of the dominant pedagogic action, and the cultural arbitrary of students through their early family influences.
 This is especially effective if the economy and the educational system are integrated so [however, there are often contradictions, as Bourdieu and Boltanski say].
 Ideally, a relation also exists between pedagogy, the value of diplomas, and the family, and cultural capital itself (30).
 Such close relations lead to classic misrecognitions—ethnocentrism for the [lucky] individual, and a general misunderstanding of the relations between legitimate culture and the reproduction of power relations.